tahoma2d/tahoma2d_docs/source/interface_overview.rst

     2. Click and drag its title bar to move it around and release to dock it according to the highlighted insertion point.

 .. note:: Trying to dock a panel to the leftmost/rightmost part of the interface may fail if the main Tahoma2D window is maximized at that moment.
-To overcome this, you can restore the main window size, dock the desired pane, and then maximize it back.
+To overcome this, you can restore the main window size, dock the desired panel, and then maximize it back.

 .. tip:: **To remove a panel from a room:**